sau00/server/docs/model_repository.md

 ### TorchScript Models

-An TorchScript model is a single file that by default must be named model.pt.
+A TorchScript model is a single file that by default must be named model.pt.
 This default name can be overridden using the *default_model_filename* property in the [model configuration](model_configuration.md).
 It is possible that some